BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.7.2 - 08 Sep 2022 =
+* Improved integration with ACF extension.
+* Tested up to WordPress 6.0.2

 = 2.7.1 - 29 Aug 2022 =
 * Added automatic activation when using a bundle license.
 * Updated bundle link and popup text.